Village Water enjoys long-term relationships with trusted local partners who are best placed to bring about the changes people really need.

 DJMTs visit communities and schools to carry out hygiene training and follow up activities, inputting data onto mobile phones, which is then uploaded to our database, giving a real time picture of change and further support needs.

-In 2016 we hope to start working in Mozambique, where access to sanitation and safe water is very low.
+In 2016 we started working in Mozambique, where access to sanitation and safe water is very low.

-We are delivering hygiene and sanitation training through our local partner CDR OSEO, who are a group of local hygiene and sanitation experts who have been working within the sector for many years.
+We are delivering hygiene and sanitation training through our local partner Dorcas Aid Mozambique, who are experts in the water, sanitation & hygiene (WASH) field and have been working in the sector for many years.

 Our model is to nurture local enterprise and to build sustainable projects so that the communities we work with can support themselves.